Can I get an EMA?

 - taking part in an 'activity agreement'

 EMA is only payable to those studying non-advanced courses of learning.
-Non-advanced courses are courses SCQF level 7 and below.
-If you are still unsure if your course of learning qualifies as non-advanced, you should speak to your learning provider."
+Non-advanced courses are courses up to and including SCQF level 6.
+If you are still unsure if your course of learning qualifies as non-advanced, you should speak to your learning provider.

 To be eligible for 'activity agreements', you must be eligible to leave school.
 You must also be unable or unready to access other post school options.